andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 The **LayoutInfo** class provides the following methods:

-- public Rectangle2D **getBounds**(boolean includeLineSpacing) - returns the logical bounds of the layout
+- `public Rectangle2D getBounds(boolean includeLineSpacing)` - returns the logical bounds of the layout
-- public int **getTextLineCount**() - returns the number of text lines in the layout
+- `public int getTextLineCount()` - returns the number of text lines in the layout
-- public List<TextLineInfo> **getTextLines**(boolean includeLineSpacing) - returns the immutable list of the `TextLineInfo` objects describing the layout
+- `public List<TextLineInfo> getTextLines(boolean includeLineSpacing)` - returns information about text lines in the layout
-- public TextLineInfo **getTextLine**(int index, boolean includeLineSpacing) - returns the `TextLineInfo` object which contains information about the text line at the given index
+- `public TextLineInfo getTextLine(int index, boolean includeLineSpacing)` - returns the information about the text line at the given index
-- public List<Rectangle2D> **selectionShape**(int start, int end, boolean includeLineSpacing) - returns the geometry of the text selection, as an immutable list of `Rectangle2D` objects, for the given start and end offsets
+- `public List<Rectangle2D> selectionShape(int start, int end, boolean includeLineSpacing)` - returns the geometry of the text selection for the given start and end offsets
-- public List<Rectangle2D> **strikeThroughShape**(int start, int end) - returns the geometry of the strike-through shape, as an immutable list of `Rectangle2D` objects, for the given start and end offsets
+- `public List<Rectangle2D> strikeThroughShape(int start, int end)` - returns the geometry of the strike-through shape for the given start and end offsets
-- public List<Rectangle2D> **underlineShape**(int start, int end) - returns the geometry of the underline shape, as an immutable list of `Rectangle2D` objects, for the given start and end offsets
+- `public List<Rectangle2D> underlineShape(int start, int end)` - returns the geometry of the underline shape for the given start and end offsets
 - `public CaretInfo caretInfo(int charIndex, boolean leading)` - returns the caret geometry for the given character index and the character bias